 How TryHackMe can Help

-As you prepare for certifications, consider as well where TryHackMe (a free platform for learning cyber security at any experience level) can be of assistance!
-Not only is the community a great place to ask about certs in general, rooms on TryHackMe can provide amazing and either free or low-cost practice.
+As you prepare for certifications, consider as well where TryHackMe (a free online platform for learning cyber security at any experience level) can be of assistance!
+Not only is the community a great place to ask about certs in general, rooms on TryHackMe can provide amazing and either free or low-cost practice - not to mention we supply one of the most popular cyber security certifications.
 Taking into account what each certification covers, it's very easy to match up different rooms within the Hackivities page with the topics you're ultimately studying.
 Not only does this provide excellent certification practice, rooms completed in this manner will often link to other resources and rooms, cementing your learning in real-world experience!

 Certifications may not be the total picture to moving forward in infosec but they're a fantastic way to grow your own skillset.
-As you journey, be sure to tweet at TryHackMe if the training here helped land you a certification or even better, a full on job!
+As you journey to gain cyber security certifications online, be sure to tweet at TryHackMe if the training here helped land you a certification or even better, a full on job!
 We love to see members in the community grow and join in on the congratulations!